elebow/activerecord-one/README.md

 Record.where(name: "Bob").one!
 ```

-## Shouldn't this be addressed in Rails?
+## Shouldn't this be provided by Rails?
 Probably.
 See https://github.com/rails/rails/pull/26206.

 ## Installation